AICoE/manage-dependencies-tutorial/docs/start-notebook-and-manage-dependencies.md

 Reproducibility and shareability of notebooks is very important if you want to allow others to repeat your experiments and avoid issues due to dependencies management.
 When using `pip install <package_name>` is not possible to verify which software stack was used to run the notebook and therefore another user cannot repeat the same experiment.
-Check the video [here](https://www.youtube.com/watch?v=ifyQ2oSxjnU) if you want to know more.
+Dependency management is one of the most important requirements for reproducibility.
+Having dependencies clearly stated allows portability of notebooks, so they can be shared safely with others, reused in other projects or simply reproduced.
+If you want to know more about this issue in the data science domain, have a look at this [article](https://developers.redhat.com/blog/2021/03/19/managing-python-dependencies-with-the-thoth-jupyterlab-extension/) or this [video](https://www.youtube.com/watch?v=ifyQ2oSxjnU).

-In order to avoid this issues, dependencies for Jupyter notebooks in this tutorial are managed using the JupyterLab extension [jupyterlab-requirements][1].
+In order to help developers (including data scientists), dependencies for Jupyter notebooks in this tutorial are managed using the JupyterLab extension [jupyterlab-requirements][1].

 You can use this extension for each of your notebook to guarantee they have the correct dependencies.
 This extension is able to add/remove dependencies, lock them and store them in the notebook metadata.
 In this way all the dependencies information required to repeat the environment are shipped with the notebook.